Whether you’re craving a comedy or a gritty play, there’s a show out there for you.

 Set in a drab, empty room following an apocalypse, the play has themes of death, isolation, scarcity of resources and physical restriction – two characters spend the whole play inside rubbish bins.

 Always quick off the mark, The Old Vic was among the first of London’s theatres to announce audiences can still see the play online after the venue closed.
-Ticket holders are encouraged to donate the cost of your ticket to support the theatre.
+Ticket holders are encouraged to donate the cost of their ticket to support the theatre.
 In return, you will receive a link to a recording of the production, which was filmed before it closed for private archive purposes.
 You can also watch a video message of appreciation from the cast, and benefit from a free Friends membership.
 This gives you priority booking for a year – perfect for your next visit, once the battle with coronavirus has been won.

 Watch a teen-friendly musical